Paul Robeson: 1939–1945: World War II, and the Broadway Othello

+Robeson opposed the U.S. support for Chiang Kai-shek and the Kuomintang in China, and denounced U.S. support for Chiang at political events over the course of 1945–1946, including the Soviet controlled World Peace Conference and the National Peace Commission.
+In Robeson's view, the Kuomintang's anti-communist focus and blockade of the Communist guerrilla army meant that China was fighting Japan "with one hand tied behind its back".

-The song became newly founded People's Republic of China's National Anthem after 1949.
-Its Chinese lyricist, Tian Han, died in a Beijing prison in 1968, but Robeson continued to send royalties to his family.
+March of the Volunteers (Chee lai!) became newly founded People's Republic of China's National Anthem after 1949.
+Its Chinese lyricist, Tian Han, died in a Beijing prison in 1968 a victim of the Chinese Cultural Revolution, but Robeson continued to send royalties to his family.

 1946–1949: Attorney General's List of Subversive Organizations

 After the Moore's Ford lynchings of four African Americans in Georgia on July 25, 1946, Robeson met with President Truman and admonished Truman by stating that if he did not enact legislation to end lynching, "the Negroes will defend themselves".
 Truman immediately terminated the meeting and declared that the time was not right to propose anti-lynching legislation.
 Subsequently, Robeson publicly called upon all Americans to demand that Congress pass civil rights legislation.
 Robeson founded the American Crusade Against Lynching organization in 1946.
 This organization was thought to be a threat to the NAACP antiviolence movement.
 Robeson received support from W. E. B. Du Bois on this matter and launched the organization on the anniversary of the signing of the Emancipation Proclamation, September 23.

 About this time, Robeson's belief that trade unionism was crucial to civil rights became a mainstay of his political beliefs as he became a proponent of the union activist and Communist Party USA member Revels Cayton.
-Robeson was later called before the Tenney Committee where he responded to questions about his affiliation with the Communist Party USA (CPUSA) by testifying that he was not a member of the CPUSA.
-Nevertheless, two organizations with which Robeson was intimately involved, the Civil Rights Congress (CRC) and the CAA, were placed on the Attorney General's List of Subversive Organizations (AGLOSO).
+Robeson was later called before the Tenney Committee where he responded to questions about his affiliation with the Communist Party USA by testifying that he was not a member of the party.
+Nevertheless, two organizations with which Robeson was intimately involved, the Civil Rights Congress and the Council on African Affairs, were placed on the Attorney General's List of Subversive Organizations.
 Subsequently, he was summoned before the United States Senate Committee on the Judiciary, and when questioned about his affiliation with the Communist Party, he refused to answer, stating: "Some of the most brilliant and distinguished Americans are about to go to jail for the failure to answer that question, and I am going to join them, if necessary."

-In 1948, Robeson was prominent in Henry A. Wallace's bid for the President of the United States, during which Robeson traveled to the Deep South, at risk to his own life, to campaign for him.
-In the ensuing year, Robeson was forced to go overseas to work because his concert performances were canceled at the FBI's behest.
-While on tour, he spoke at the World Peace Council, at which his speech was publicly reported as equating America with a Fascist state—a depiction that he flatly denied.
-Nevertheless, the speech publicly attributed to him was a catalyst for his being seen as an enemy of mainstream America.
-Robeson refused to bow to public criticism when he advocated in favor of twelve defendants, including his long-time friend, Benjamin J. Davis Jr., charged during the Smith Act trials of Communist Party leaders.